launchdarkly/ld-find-code-refs/README.md

 ## Turn-key Configuration options

-We provide turnkey support for common trigger mechanisms and CI / CD providers.
-You can also invoke the `ld-find-code-refs` utility from the command line, which can be run in any custom workflow you define (e.g. from a bash script, or a cron job).
+We provide turnkey support for common trigger mechanisms and CI/CD providers.
+You can also invoke the `ld-find-code-refs` utility from the command line, which can be run in any custom workflow you define, such as from a bash script or a cron job.

 | System           | Status                                                                                |
 | ---------------- | ------------------------------------------------------------------------------------- |